-3. Selling Ticket Using Conductor On Board Ticket Stock (COTS)
+2. Selling Ticket Using electronic Conductor On Board Ticket Sales (eCOTS)

-a) Preparing/Punching COTS
+a) Preparing eCOTS

-A COTS for the exact amount of the fare must immediately be completed in the presence of the customer(s), and the customer receipt portion of the COTS given to the customer at the end of the transaction.

-- Conductors and Assistant Conductors must charge the exact fare listed in the eMD or the Conductor Memorandum Tariff; whichever is applicable. - Sale of fares beyond the run of the train is not allowed. - All voided coupons MUST be remitted with the "Conductor/Asst.
-Conductor Sales Report" (NRPC 193) with the voided ticket number(s) entered in the comments section. - If the train is sold out, a customer without a reservation must be advised that if carrying them causes any standing conditions they will have to stand, since they did not have a reservation for the train. - In the event space is sold on board trains, the Conductor or Assistant Conductor must call (800) 205-0711 (the phone number is also on the manifest) and provide customer name, origin and destination, train number, room and car number, and any other pertinent information requested. - Customers not having an Amtrak ticket must be added to the manifest.
+- An eCOTS for the exact amount of the fare must immediately be completed in the presence of the customer(s), and the customer receipt of the eCOTS given to them at the end of the transaction (if printer present). - Conductors and Assistant Conductors must charge the exact fare listed in the eMD or the Conductor Memorandum Tariff; whichever is applicable. - Sale of fares beyond the run of the train is not allowed. - If the train is sold out, a customer without a reservation must be advised that if carrying them causes any standing conditions they will have to stand, since they did not have a reservation for the train. - In the event space is sold on board trains, the Conductor or Assistant Conductor must call (800) 205-0711 (the phone number is also on the manifest) and provide customer name, origin and destination, train number, room and car number, and any other pertinent information requested. - Customers not having an Amtrak ticket must be added to the manifest.